-Also, if you click on your newly created object and take a look at the transform panel, you will see that the scale is 1, and a rotation of “almost” -90 applied on X.
+If you click on your newly created object and take a look at the transform panel, you will see that the scale is 1, and a rotation of “almost” -90 applied on X.

 The X axis will be reversed from what you had in Blender.
 Whatever value of X was positive in Blender, will be negative in Unity.
 Usually this doesn’t matter, as the model looks exactly the same.
 Once the model is in Unity you can move and rotate at glance.